Casting a BAIT for Offline and Online Source-free Domain Adaptation: Related Works

 \textbf{Domain adaptation without source data}.
 All these methods, however, require access to source data during adaptation.
 Recently, USFDA~\cite{kundu2020universal} and FS~\cite{kundu2020towards} explore the source-free setting, but they focus on the universal DA task~\cite{you2019universal} and open-set DA~\cite{saito2018open}, where the label spaces of source and target domain are not identical.
 And their proposed methods are based on generation of simulated negative labeled samples during source straining period, in order to increase the generalization ability for unknown class.
-Most relevant works are SHOT~\cite{liang2020we} and MA~\cite{li2020model}, both are for close-set DA.
-SHOT needs to compute and update pseudo labels before updating model, which has to access all target data and may also have negative impact on training from the noisy pseudo labels, and MA needs to generate target-style training images based on conditional GAN, which demands large computation capacity.
+Most relevant works are SHOT~\cite{liang2020we} and 3C-GAN~\cite{li2020model}, both are for close-set DA.
+SHOT needs to compute and update pseudo labels before updating model, which has to access all target data and may also have negative impact on training from the noisy pseudo labels, and 3C-GAN needs to generate target-style training images based on conditional GAN, which demands large computation capacity.
+Instead of synthesizing target images or using pseudo labels, our method introduces an additional classifier to achieve feature alignment with the fixed source classifier. {And recently there is also research line addressing SFDA by clustering~\cite{yang2021generalized,yang2021exploiting,yang2022attracting}, however, those methods need to build memory bank for neighbors retrieving, thus they are not feasible for online domain adaptation.} Our work is inspired by MCD~\cite{saito2018maximum}, however, it is more efficient and performs well under the source-free setting.
+It is important to note that for MCD source supervision is crucial during adaptation on target.

-Unlike these methods, our method introduces an additional classifier to achieve feature alignment with the fixed source classifier.
-This idea is motivated from multiple classifier based UDA methods~\cite{saito2018maximum,saito2017adversarial,Lee_2019_CVPR,luo2019taking,lu2020stochastic}, however there the source data is crucial for the training of the second classifier.
-By using the entropy of the source classifier, we split the target data in two groups, thereby allowing us to train the second classifier without the need of source data.
-The additional classifier is used to cluster target features around the prototype of the fixed classifier.
-The idea of fixing the classifier is also proposed in~\cite{liang2020we}, but other then us they utilize the fixed classifier to produce pseudo labels.
-This allows us to avoid the negative impact of training with noisy pseudo-labels.